Enactus-New-Beginnings/Enactus-New-Beginnings.github.io/gedPrep/README.md

 ## Overview

 This project processes a PDF containing GED RLA multiple-choice questions and generates new GED-style questions in a structured JSON format, suitable for frontend integration.
-The system uses OpenAI's GPT models and focuses on rigorous formatting and diverse question types.
+The system leverages OpenAI's GPT models for question generation with rigorous formatting and diverse question types.

+---

 ## Features